 Another reason to spend winter and Christmas in Tuscany is the mild weather.
-Colors are less bright than spring, and of course, it is colder than summer, but the last few years the weather was not that freezing, and many are the sunny days to enjoy our spare time.
-I remember of a solo daily trip to Florence last year (kept pretty warm with coat, scarf, and hat) when I visited the city centre starting from the high lookout of Piazzale Michelangelo and the Church of San Miniato al Monte, enjoying a sunny day with not much crowd and a perfect blue sky (good also for my pictures).
+Colors are less bright than spring, and of course, it is colder than summer, but in the last few years the weather was not that freezing, and many are the sunny days to enjoy our spare time.
+I remember of a solo daily trip to Florence last year (kept pretty warm with coat, scarf, and hat) when I visited the city center starting from the high lookout of Piazzale Michelangelo and the Church of San Miniato al Monte, enjoying a sunny day with not much crowd and a perfectly blue sky (good also for my pictures).

 Florence from the Piazzale Michelangelo

 In case of rain or cold weather, you can still visit museums, temporary exhibits, and churches.
 Florence has so many things to offer that you would need days: the Duomo, the Baptistery, the Basilica of Santa Croce, Uffizi and Galleria dell’Accademia only mentioning the most famous.
 Talking about temporary exhibits, worthy of mention is “The Cinquecento in Florence” at Palazzo Strozzi.

-In Pisa there is the entire Piazza dei Miracoli to explore.
+In Pisa, there is the entire Piazza dei Miracoli to explore.
 The interior of the Cathedral, the Baptistery, and the monumental Cemetery will satisfy your interest in art and history.
-Otherwise, you can lead yourself to the Lungarni and admire a temporary exhibit at the Palazzo Blu (this 2017/2018 is M.C.
-Escher the protagonist).
+Otherwise, you can lead yourself to the Lungarni and admire a temporary exhibit at the Palazzo Blu.

-In Siena, you can explore the Complex of the Duomo, which includes interesting places as the cathedral with its amazing marble mosaic floor, a Gate to heaven, and library that will surprise you for its bright colored frescoes.
+In Siena, you can explore the Complex of the Duomo, which includes interesting places as the cathedral with its amazing marble mosaic floor, a Gate to heaven, and a library that will surprise you for its bright-colored frescoes.
 If you are curious to know more about it, read our post named “The treasures of the Cathedral of Siena”.

 The marble mosaic floor of the Cathedral of Siena